un3481/exgooglenews/README.md

 You can turn it off and write your own query in case you need it by `helper: false`

-`when` parameter sets the time range for the published datetime.
+`:when` option sets the time range for the published datetime.
 This option appears to work as following:

 - `h` for hours. `when: "12h"` will search for only the articles matching the `search` criteria and published for the last 12 hours
 - `d` for days.
 - `m` for month.

 You may try put here anything.
 Probably, it will work.
 However, wrong inputs will not lead to an error.
-Instead, the `when` parameter will be ignored by Google.
+Instead, the `:when` option will be ignored by Google.

-`from` and `to` accept the following format of date: `%Y-%m-%d` For example, `2020-07-01`
+`:from` and `:to` accept the following format of date: `%Y-%m-%d` For example, `2020-07-01`

 ---